tschutter/recipes/r/high_altitude_sourdough_bread.md

 *Bulk Fermentation (~4 hours)*

-During the first two hours stretch-and-fold the dough every 20 minutes for a total of 6 times.
+During the first two hours stretch-and-fold the dough every 20 minutes.
 For each stretch-and-fold, first wet your hand to prevent excessive sticking.
 Then reach under the dough, grab the bottom and pull up the dough up as far as possible, and then turn it back on top of itself.
 Rotate the bowl 90 degrees and repeat 3 more times.
 Recover the bowl.

 If your dough does not seem very elastic, you can repeat the stretch-and-fold process two more times, with a thirty-minute rest in